Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 Why does it work?

 Jigsaw’s campaign is an excellent example of a risky sustainable marketing campaign that worked.
-The same can’t be said for all brands.
+However, the same can’t be said for all brands.

 But Jigsaw’s campaign is different.
-They decided to address a topic that, according to the campaign, is the reason they sell fashion and not potato sacks.
+As they decided to address a topic that, according to the campaign, is the reason they sell fashion and not potato sacks.

-Your sustainable marketing campaign shouldn’t just support any cause.
-Find one that is rooted in your brand idea.
+Thus, your sustainable marketing campaign shouldn’t just support any cause.
+For instance, find one that is rooted in your brand idea.

 The idea behind Growing Root’s sustainable marketing campaign:

 Growing Roots is owned by Unilever and supports urban farming.
-Their launch sustainable marketing campaign is a great example that proves that simple campaigns can also be effective.
+Plus, their launch sustainable marketing campaign is a great example that proves that simple campaigns can also be effective.

 In the video Growing Root’s founder tells the story of how the company was born and reveals the secret to its success.